 Some of our books are huge but you wouldn't know it from the website unless you take the time to look at the dimensions.
 Look at The Flower Book for example!

 And a close up to show off the fantastic embossed foil detail in the title:

-We're currently in the process of figuring out the best way to photograph (and video) books to use on the website.
-In the meantime, we've started with a very basic first run with the amazing new travel books:
+We were in the process of figuring out the best way to photograph (and video) books to use on the website.
+In the meantime, we started with a very basic first run with the amazing new travel books:

 Carousel to Nowhere